czuger/crest_dump/README.md

 ## How to

-* Get the last version of the file on : http://evebs.net/public-dump/
+* Get the last version of the file on : http://evebs.net/public-dump/crest_dump.csv.gz
-* Download the gz archive and check if the md5 sum correspond.
+* You can check if the md5 correspond to http://evebs.net/public-dump/crest_dump.csv.gz.md5
 * Unzip it and what you want with the data.

 ## File format